fz172/fanfly/_posts/2026-07-21-post_wing_mount_part_4_boost_pumps.md

 I spent 20 minutes reconnecting everything back to an operational state, then turned on the master switch.

-This time, I heard the right pump clicking for a few seconds and then stop.
+This time, I heard the right pump click for a few seconds and then stop.
 That is a good sign.

 However, I still do not hear the left pump working.
 And the web portal (192.168.4.1) confirms that the left pump's voltage is still 0.